"The oldest and strongest emotion of mankind is fear, and the oldest and strongest kind of fear is fear of the unknown."-H. P. Lovecraft

 "Good afternoon young man.
 Are you lost, or have you come to see me?"

-At first, I was completely silent then I uttered, "See you?"
+At first, he was completely silent then he uttered, "See you?"

 "Of course, you must have come to arrange a funeral for a loved one.
 Or is there something else you wanted to know Samuel?